runrig-coop/the-runrig-plan/overview.md

 of existing services via its API.

 ### Service Platforms
-The second layer is a federation of platform cooperatives[^9], which can run the gamut of web-based applications and other software services, like the ones we're all accustomed to today.
+The second layer is a federation of platform cooperatives[^Scholz], which can run the gamut of web-based applications and other software services, like the ones we're all accustomed to today.
 This layer corresponds to the software category of digital assets.
-Services might include consumer-facing ecommerce sites or wholesale buying clubs, crop management software and record keeping, logistical and fleet management, bookkeeping, timesharing for certified kitchen space, etc.
-Also, a platform is not limited to providing a single service, and it can have separate websites set up for each.
+Services might include consumer-facing ecommerce sites or wholesale buying clubs, crop management software and record keeping, logistical and fleet management, bookkeeping, timesharing for certified kitchen space, etc. Also, a platform is not limited to providing a single service, and it can have separate websites set up for each.
 For example, there may be one site where retail customers place orders and another site where farmers track inventory through a different service.
 Critically, however, the two systems would still be integrated, sharing infrastructure, operating costs, and a unity of purpose.

 Each of these service-oriented platform coops would function best within a geographically contiguous region, or what we loosely call a "foodshed".
 This way